Entropy and the growth rate of universal covering trees: Preliminaries

 \subsection{The Universal Covering Tree and its Growth Rate $\rho$}

 Given a connected graph $G$ with minimal degree at least 2 and some arbitrary vertex $v_0 \in V(G)$, we define its universal cover $\tilde{G}$.
 It is an infinite tree, where the vertex set $V(\tilde{G})$ is the set of all finite non-backtracking walks from $v_0$, and where two vertices of $\tilde{G}$ are adjacent if one walk extends the other by a single step.
 Its root is the empty walk $\epsilon$, and it can be verified that changing $v_0$ yields an isomorphic tree.
+We say that a walk has length $\ell$ if it consists of $\ell$ edges.

-\begin{definition} Given a finite connected graph $G$ with minimal degree at least 2 let: \begin{itemize} \item $\mathcal{B}_{\tilde{G},r}(v)$ denote the radius $r$ ball around the vertex $v$ in $\tilde{G}$, \item $\Omega_{e,\ell}$ be the set of length $\ell$ non-backtracking walks in $G$ starting from $e \in \dirE$, \item $\Omega_\ell = \cup_{e \in \dirE} \Omega_{e,l}$ be the set of all length $\ell$ non-backtracking walks in $G$. \end{itemize} \end{definition}
+\begin{definition} Given a finite connected graph $G$ with minimal degree at least 2, let: \begin{itemize} \item $\mathcal{B}_{\tilde{G},r}(v)$ denote the radius $r$ ball around the vertex $v$ in $\tilde{G}$, \item $\Omega_{e,\ell}$ be the set of length $\ell$ non-backtracking walks in $G$ starting from $e \in \dirE$, \item $\Omega_\ell = \cup_{e \in \dirE} \Omega_{e,\ell}$ be the set of all length $\ell$ non-backtracking walks in $G$. \end{itemize} \end{definition}

+The growth rate of $\tilde{G}$, denoted $\rho(G)$, is defined by one of the following alternative definitions, given by the following lemma.
+Recall that for some matrix $A$, its spectral radius $\rho(A)$ is defined as its maximal eigenvalue in absolute value.
+The Perron-Frobenius Theorem (Theorem 8.4.4 in~\cite{horn2012matrix}) states that for any non-negative irreducible matrix $A$, $\rho(A)>0$ is an algebraically simple eigenvalue with strictly positive left and right eigenvectors.